kodmunki/ku4es/README.md

 # ku4es
 **kodmunki Utilities for ECMAScript**

-This project includes links, script tags, and bookmarklets for including some of all of the ku4es stack in your projects.
+This project includes links, script tags, and bookmarklets for including some, or all of the ku4es stack in your projects.

 <table>